 Osteology Researcher Grants

 Funding research into all aspects of oral tissue regeneration is a core task of the Osteology Foundation.
-Studies are the engine of development.
-The Osteology Foundation provides funding for studies all over the world.

 Applicants can submit an abstract of their proposed project by 15 June and 1 December.
 The Science Committee of the Osteology Foundation selects projects which then progress to the second stage.